levg34/private-cv/README.md

 ### Pull Request Guidelines

-1. Create a pull request with a clear and descriptive title.
+1. Create a pull request with a clear and descriptive title, use [this PR Template](.github/PULL_REQUEST_TEMPLATE.md).
 2. In the pull request description, provide a detailed explanation of your changes and their purpose.
 3. Mention any issues or features related to the pull request.
 4. Ensure your code is well-documented and follows coding standards.